luxunxiansheng/sn-gamestate/README.md

 Evaluation is performed automatically when using our TrackLab library, but you can still perform evaluation within your own codebase using our [TrackEval fork](https://github.com/SoccerNet/sn-trackeval) (more information in the fork README).

 ## Troubleshooting
-If you encounter issues after upgrading to the latest version, do not forget to run `poetry install`  or `pip install -e .` and `pip install -e ../tracklab` to keep your environment up to date.
+If you encounter issues after upgrading to the latest version, do not forget to run `uv run -U tracklab -cn soccernet` and `uv pip install -e .` to keep your environment up to date.
 Feel free to open a GitHub issue or contact us on Discord if you need further assistance.

 ### FAQ